-The Alliance can also provide complimentary bicycle safety sessions for employees and for local residents who are commuting by bicycle.
+The Alliance can also provide complimentary bicycle safety sessions for employees and for local residents to encourage them to try commuting by bicycle.
 A certified bicycle safety instructor provides rules of the road information and bicycle repair and maintenance tips.

-Shuttle Program: The Alliance offers complimentary shuttle services to employees from BART and Caltrain stations through employer participation in shuttle consortium groups in addition to management of community shuttle services.
-This is a cooperative effort between the Alliance, with financial assistance from SamTrans, Caltrain, San Mateo County Transportation Authority, C/CAG of San Mateo County, Bay Area Air Quality Management District, the Metropolitan Transportation Commission, the cities that are sponsoring the program and local employers.
-This partnership has fostered eighteen sponsored shuttles operating in the cities of Brisbane, Burlingame, Foster City, Redwood City, San Carlos, San Mateo and South San Francisco.
-These shuttles transported a combined 537,000 riders in 2008.
+Shuttle Program: The Alliance offers complimentary shuttle services to and from BART and Caltrain stations as well as the ferry terminal in South San Francisco through employer and property manager participation in shuttle consortium groups in addition to management of community shuttle services.
+This is a cooperative effort between the Alliance, with financial assistance from SamTrans, Caltrain, San Mateo County Transportation Authority, C/CAG of San Mateo County, Bay Area Air Quality Management District, the Metropolitan Transportation Commission, the cities that sponsor the program and local employers.
+The Alliance manages nineteen sponsored shuttles operating in the cities of Brisbane, Burlingame, Foster City, Redwood City, San Carlos, San Mateo and South San Francisco.
+Alliance managed shuttles transported a combined 417,000 riders in 2012.

-Commuter Benefits Consulting: The Alliance assists employers with setting up a commuter subsidy program for employers utilizing \$230 per employee per month as a pre-tax payroll benefit or as a fully subsidized program for commuter checks to be used for employees who take public transit.
+Commuter Benefits Consulting: The Alliance assists employers with setting up pre-tax commuter benefit programs utilizing the \$245 per employee per month pre-tax payroll benefit or as a fully subsidized program for commuter checks to be used for employees who take public transit.
+The program also allows bicyclists to qualify for a \$20 per month pre-tax benefit.
+The Alliance also provides outreach and support for San Mateo County employers who will be subject to the regulations that will be enacted by SB 1339.